An Orthogonally Equivariant Estimator of the Covariance Matrix in High Dimensions and for Small Sample Sizes: The Proposed Estimator

 \subsubsection{Numerical comparison of $\kappa$-selecting methods}

 We conducted a simulation study (see Section \ref{sec:SimStudy} for details) to evaluate these two strategies and compare the corresponding values of $\kappa$ with the ``oracle'' $\kappa'$.
-We considered nine different loss functions, seven different covariance structures and $p=50, 100$ with $\gamma = \frac{p}{n} = 1.25, 2, 5$.
-The results of this study are shown in Figure \ref{fig:kappa} where each panel corresponds to a loss function, the horizontal axis of each panel represents various combinations of the true covariance structure $\Sigma$, $\gamma$ and $p$, and the vertical axis of each panel represents the chosen $\kappa$ for the two proposed methods (CV in blue and bootstrap in green) and the ``oracle" $\kappa'$ (in red) which is determined using the true matrix $\Sigma$.
+We considered nine different loss functions (see Section \ref{sec:LossF}), eight different covariance structures and $p=50, 100, 500, 1000$ with $\gamma = \frac{p}{n} = 1.25, 2, 5$.
+The results of this study are shown in Figures \ref{fig:kappa1} and \ref{fig:kappa2} where each panel corresponds to a loss function, the horizontal axis of each panel represents various combinations of the true covariance structure $\Sigma$, $\gamma$ and $p$, and the vertical axis of each panel represents the chosen $\kappa$ for the two proposed methods (CV in dashed line and bootstrap in dotted line) and the ``oracle" $\kappa'$ (in solid line) which is determined using the true matrix $\Sigma$.
+Figure \ref{fig:kappa1} has true covariance structures $\Sigma_1$ to $\Sigma_4$ and Figure \ref{fig:kappa2} has true covariance structures $\Sigma_5$ to $\Sigma_8$.
 Note that the leave-one-out CV is only available for three out of the nine loss functions (i.e., Frobenius, Stein's and quadratic).
-The leave-one-out CV performs really well for the Frobenius loss but does not work as well for Stein's loss or quadratic loss function.
+The leave-one-out CV estimates the oracle $\kappa'$ almost perfectly for the Frobenius loss and also works well for Stein's and quadratic loss functions.
 The bootstrap method on the other hand works reasonably well in choosing $\kappa$ for most loss functions except the ones that depend on the smallest eigenvalues entirely.
-We have observed in our simulations that when the bootstrap estimate $\hat{\kappa}$, is quite different from the oracle $\kappa'$, the risk curves are quite flat, i.e., $\hat{R}(\hat{\kappa})$ and $\hat{R}(\kappa')$ are quite similar and there is little risk improvement with different choices of $\kappa$.
+We have observed in our simulations that when the bootstrap estimate $\hat{\kappa}$ is quite different from the oracle $\kappa'$, the risk curves are quite flat, i.e., $\hat{R}(\hat{\kappa})$ and $\hat{R}(\kappa')$ are quite similar and there is little risk improvement with different choices of $\kappa$.

+As noted earlier, the choice of $\kappa$ depends largely on the reference estimator.
+When analyzing real data, we recommend the analyst to choose a loss function that is appropriate for the applied problem.
+If any of Stein's, quadratic or Frobenius (i.e., $st$, $q$ or $frob$) loss functions is an appropriate choice, we recommend using the CV-method to select $\kappa$ as it does not depend on a reference estimator.
+For any other loss function, we would recommend using other estimators as reference (e.g., the estimators of Ledoit and Wolf) in addition to $\hat{\Sigma}^1_{NS}$.